Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 This historic park is incredibly beautiful but also rich with the history of Native Hawaiians, known as the Kānaka Maoli.
 The Kanaka are still very much alive and present to this day, and it is important to respect and honor their land which you are visiting when you come to the Hawaiian Islands.

-Head Next Door to Go Snorkeling at Honaunau Bay
+Head Next Door to Snorkel at Honaunau Bay

 End the Day Swimming with Manta Rays